Rangers confident not naive in Europa final - Kent

 "Without a doubt it's the biggest game of our careers.
 I don't think we'll let the occasion get the better of us.
 We've come up against some top-class opposition and nothing changes going into the final.

 "We're confident, we've been confident throughout the whole tournament.
-Without being naive we are going in there to win, that's for sure, but we won't get ahead of ourselves."
+Without being naive, we are going in there to win, that's for sure, but we won't get ahead of ourselves."

-As well as Borussia Dortmund and Leipzig, Rangers have beaten Braga and Red Star Belgrade in the knockout rounds.
-Frankfurt have only played three knockout rounds after finishing top of their group and overcame Atalanta as well as their two Spanish opponents.
+As well as Borussia Dortmund and RB Leipzig, Rangers have beaten Braga and Red Star Belgrade in the knockout rounds.
+Frankfurt have only played three knockout rounds after finishing top of their group.

-Scottish Premiership runners-up Rangers conclude their league campaign against Hearts on Saturday and face the Edinburgh side again in next weekend's Scottish Cup final after their trip to Seville.
+Scottish Premiership runners-up Rangers conclude their league campaign against Hearts on Saturday and face the Edinburgh side again in the Scottish Cup final on 21 May after their trip to Seville.

 "I think in previous years there has probably been less expectation in these games," explained Kent.
 "I don't think anyone going into this season would have expected Rangers to reach the final of [the Europa League].